 The fortress includes several rooms that showcase historical artifacts, similar to mini-museums.
-The main highlight is walking on top of the ancient fortress walls which provides a wonderful view of the harbour.
+The main highlight is walking on top of the ancient walls for a wonderful view of the harbour.

-Sveta Nedelja is one of the best places to visit in Hvar, thanks to the old winery and the interesting views.
+Sveta Nedjelja is one of the best places to visit in Hvar, thanks to the old winery and the interesting views.
 The town was built at the bottom of the highest peak on the island.
-It’s also right below a cave that once housed an ancient Augustinian monastery.
+Sveta Nedjelja is also right below a cave that once housed an ancient Augustinian monastery.

 Wander cobblestone streets in Jelsa

-While many of the top things to see in Hvar are near the main port, there are still attractions scattered throughout the island, including Jelsa.
-This resort town is a popular destination for families and offers its own taste of history.
+While many of the best things to see in Hvar are near the main port of Hvar Town, there are still attractions scattered throughout Hvar Island, including the town of Jelsa.
+This small resort town is a popular destination on Hvar Island for families and offers its own taste of history.

 It’s like a mini version of the Old Towns that you find in the centre of numerous European cities.
 The town has a public square, historic sites, and well-preserved ancient residential buildings.

-Jelsa was first mentioned in 1331 so the exact date that the town was established is unknown.
-To the south and east of the town are two ancient fortress – Tor and Grad.
+Jelsa was first mentioned in 1331, so the exact date that the town was established is unknown.
+To the south and east of the town are two ancient fortresses: Tor and Grad.

 Beyond the historic sites near its centre, modern Jelsa offers many of the things that you’d expect from a resort town.
-You can find modern restaurants, shops, and hotels.
+You can find modern restaurants, shops, and hotels here.